AusTrakka/austrakka-docs/sb-intro/austrakka-getting-started.md

 The steps for accessing AusTrakka are:

 1. You will receive an email invitation, with a link you can follow to accept the invitation.
-This allows you to use your institutional credentials to participate in the University of Melbourne's Active Directory system.
+This will allow you to use your institutional credentials.
 Accepting this invitation will not grant AusTrakka or the University access to any information other than that shared publicly by your institution (usually, this is just your name and your email address.)
 2. After accepting this invitation, you should be able to log in at https://portalprod.austrakka.net.au/ .
-Sometimes there may be a small delay between accepting the invitation and being able to log in; usually this should work immediately.
+Sometimes there may be a small delay between accepting the invitation and being able to log in.

 ## On your first log-in